vcmi/VCMI.eu/additional/docs/faq.md

 > If the feature you wait is on [our list of issue](https://github.com/vcmi/vcmi/issues) then you can upvote it, if not - report it so we are aware of it.
 Everybody has different expectations and priorities.
 We also have our own ideas of what should be higher priority and what not, based on various factors, including the current state of project.
 We do not have any page with "what is currently being worked on" etc. simply because such pages would quickly become outdated.

+* Is it possible to add town X to vcmi?

+> This depends on town authors or someone else willing to port it to VCMI.
+VCMI aims to provide support for new towns.

 * When will it be possible to play online in multiplayer?

 > VCMI's multiplayer mode has reached a stable state in version 1.5.0, offering features like simultaneous turns and turn timers for a smooth online experience.
 Jump into the global lobby (accessible from "New Game -> Multiplayer -> Online Service" within the game) to battle players worldwide.
 Alternatively, gather your friends and enjoy local network play on any supported device.
 Multiplayer development remains a top priority, so expect even more improvements in the future.

-* How close is VCMI emulating H3 gameplay?
+* How closely is VCMI emulating H3 gameplay?

-> VCMI strives replicate Heroes of Might and Magic 3's mechanics as closely as possible, fixing some known bugs while making some features optional.
-The AI, however, is entirely new and entirely different from the original.
+> VCMI strives to replicate Heroes of Might and Magic 3's mechanics as closely as possible, fixing some known bugs while making some features optional.
+The AI, however, is entirely new and completely different from the original.

 * What are the options to customize AI?